Springfield–Beckley Municipal Airport: History

+The airport was renamed Springfield–Beckley Municipal Airport for World War I aviator Henry A. Beckley on 7 October 1985.

+An adjacent 190 acre industrial park, called Airpark Ohio opened in September 1994, but remained unoccupied six years later.
+By January 2000, a Learjet maintenance business called Spectra Jet had been established at the airport.
+A year later, after being certified to work on the Learjet 31, it began seeking an expansion to the ramp.

 In 2005, the 178th Fighter Wing lost its F-16 training mission due to the Base Realignment and Closure Act.

+Spectra Jet announced plans for an expansion in 2012 and again in 2016.
+It also repeated its request to the city for an enlarged apron in 2014 following the failure of a proposal earlier that year.
 The airport received an updated master plan in 2016.

-The airport was praised for record-breaking fuel sales during the onset of the COVID-19 pandemic in 2020.
+A project to build six t-hangars and four box hangars was nearly complete by mid September 2017.

+In 2021, the airport received more than $2 million in federal grants to rehabilitate its runways and add runway lighting.
+An additional $226,000 grant that year, approved to provide greater access to drive and parking areas for facilities at the airport, funded an electric charging station and a controlled flight simulator.
+In 2022, the airport removed and reinstalled a taxiway that had surpassed its useful life and did not conform to FAA standards.
+City officials approved money for more lighting upgrades.
+In 2023, new $1.2-million hangars opened and the aircraft parking ramp was expanded to accommodate the planned growth of a maintenance shop.

 The airport was named the 2023 Ohio Airport of the Year by the Ohio Aviation Association.
+This was in part due to substantial fuel sales during the onset of the COVID-19 pandemic in 2020.

 The airport was formerly home to the Ohio Center for Precision Agriculture.

 Facilities

 The airport covers 1,516 acre and has two asphalt runways.
 Runway 06/24 measures 9,010 x 150 ft (2,746 x 46 m).
 Runway 15/33 measures 5,498 x 100 ft (1,676 x 30 m).

 The airport has a fixed-base operator that sells fuel.
 It offers services such as catering, hangaring, and courtesy cars and amenities such as internet, conference rooms, vending machines, a crew lounge, snooze rooms, television, and more.

-In 2021, the airport received more than $2 million in federal grants to rehabilitate its runways and add runway lighting.
-An additional $226,000 grant that year, approved to provide greater access to drive and parking areas for facilities at the airport, funded an electric charging station and a controlled flight simulator.

-In 2022, the airport removed and reinstalled a taxiway that had surpassed its useful life and did not conform to FAA standards.
-City officials approved money for more lighting upgrades.

-In 2023, new $1.2-million hangars opened and the aircraft parking ramp was expanded to accommodate the planned growth of a maintenance shop.